Rudolf Leuckart: Life and work

-Parasitological research
+Parasitology

 Leuckart is remembered for his work in parasitology, particularly research regarding tapeworm and trichinosis.
 He was the first to prove that Taenia saginata occurs only in cattle (and humans), and Taenia solium occurs only in swine (and humans).
 His study of Trichina helped support Rudolf Virchow's campaign to create meat inspection laws in Germany.
 With Virchow and Friedrich Albert von Zenker (1825–1898), he was the first to document the life cycle of the parasite Trichinella spiralis in swine and humans.

 He, and independently Algernon Thomas, experimentally discovered the life-cycle of the sheep liver fluke in 1881–1883.

 Today the "Rudolf-Leuckart-Medaille" is an annual award given for research in parasitology by the Deutschen Gesellschaft für Parasitologie (German Society of Parasitology).

 Other contributions

 Leuckart is credited with splitting George Cuvier's Radiata into two phyla: Coelenterata and Echinodermata.
-As a scientist, his provided excellent descriptions of morphologic details giving credence to the idea that zoological evolution can be learned through its anatomical changes.
-Between 1877 and 1892, he developed a series of zoological wall charts that have been used worldwide as teaching aids.

 In the field of entomology, he conducted investigations into the micropyle and fertilization of insect eggs, the reproduction and development involving members of Pupipara, parthenogenesis among insects, and studies on the anatomy and life history of the honeybee.

 A quote attributed to Rudolf Leuckart: